Jan. 2, 2021:

 In the second game of a season-ending doubleheader in 1967, Brunet came on in relief against the Tigers, who needed a win to tie the Red Sox for first place.
 With runners on first and second, nobody out and the Angels up, 8-5, Brunet got the first batter to fly out and then induced a double-play grounder.
 Brunet’s save, his only one of the season, assured a pennant for Boston, which earlier in the day had knocked out the Twins.

 After another workhorse season in 1968 – even though he again led the league in losses – Brunet’s conditioning became an issue the next spring.
 He showed up at camp in 1969 way over his previous playing weight and lost favor with Angels general manager Dick Walsh by showing little interest in getting in shape.
-Despite pitching back-to-back shutouts in his last two starts, the Angels sold the soon-to-be 34-year-old’s contract to the Seattle Pilots on July 31, 1969.
+Despite pitching two shutouts shutouts in his last month there, the Angels sold the soon-to-be 34-year-old’s contract to the Seattle Pilots on July 31, 1969.

 Even though he got off to a slow start, Brunet won four games in a row in July, including a complete game shutout on July 18 of the Angels.
 He started 20 of the 24 games in which he appeared before being traded at the end of August.
 With Washington unable to repeat its success of 1969, the Senators shipped Brunet, by then 35, to the Pirates for a much younger pitcher, Denny Riddleberger.
 Brunet joined the Pirates too late to be eligible for the post-season roster, so he missed out on a chance to pitch in a playoff series.